BalajiKs171095/mbcrump.github.io/_posts/2015-06-13-the-magical-command-to-get-sdcard-formatted-for-fat32.md

 ---
 layout: post
-title: Format SD Card in OSX to FAT32
+title: Easily Format a SD Card in OSX to FAT32
 excerpt: Easily format your SD card to FAT32 in OSX
 tags: blog
 comments: true